 The waste services in Taiwan are quite different from the U.S., U.K., and Canada in that trash/rubbish must be discarded in certified trash bags and taken down for collection at certain times of the day.

 Some apartment complexes simplify this process for you by having an on-site dumpster for you to throw away your trash/rubbish, so make sure to double-check what the policy is when you’re looking at apartments.
+Otherwise you might have to pay for a company like Eagle Dumpster Rental.

 Cost of rent and living in Taipei